55 Rapid-Fire Icebreaker Activities For Any Group

 Interview / Fun Facts

-Divide the team members into pairs then ask them to interview each other.
+Divide the team members into pairs and ask them to interview each other.
 Each interviewer should aim to find three unique facts about their interviewee.
-Everyone should then be asked to present the three facts about their partner to the rest of the team.
+Everyone is then asked to present the three facts about their partner to the rest of the team.

 Paper Plate Dates